4wayhandshake/4wayhandshake.github.io/content/walkthrough/busqueda.md

 /opt/scripts/.git
 ```

-:scream: *Oh no... how could I have been so ignorant?!* When I initially got RCE (and also when I got a reverse shell), I forgot to use `ls -la` to check my current directory!
+😱 *Oh no... how could I have been so ignorant?!* When I initially got RCE (and also when I got a reverse shell), I forgot to use `ls -la` to check my current directory!
 There was a hidden `.git` directory in `/var/www/app` that I completely missed!

 ![gittea creds](gittea%20creds.png)